qanbarzadeh/GPPDS/README.md

 3. Ng Koi Yee              WQD170081

 ## Introduction
 QuantX is a financial data analysis app.
 It is used to visualize the stock price movement over a period of time.
 User would be able to select some indicators to be added on to the chart to show some additional information.
-The following sections would discuss each of the component in the user interface and each of the indicator in the app.
+The following sections would discuss each of the components in the user interface and each of the indicators in the app.

 Content
 * [User interface](#user-interface)